Eloy Jiménez Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.

-- The Rangers' 4.24 team ERA ranks 16th among all MLB pitching staffs.
+- The Rangers' 4.20 team ERA ranks 16th across all MLB pitching staffs.

-- Rangers pitchers combine to rank 13th in baseball in home runs given up (121 total, 1.1 per game).
+- The Rangers rank 13th in baseball in home runs surrendered (121 total, 1.1 per game).

-- In his last outing on Thursday against the Houston Astros, the left-hander tossed five innings, giving up three earned runs while surrendering four hits.
+- In his most recent outing on Saturday against the San Diego Padres, the right-hander tossed five innings, giving up three earned runs while surrendering five hits.

-- The 32-year-old has put up an ERA of 4.62, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.